The Cameraman's Revenge

 The Cameraman's Revenge (Месть кинематографического оператора) is a 1912 Russian short film written and directed by Ladislas Starevich.
 It, along with other works by Starevich, stands out in the history of stop-motion animation for its use of actual dried insect specimens (beetles, grasshoppers, dragonflies, etc.) as articulated stop-motion puppets portraying all of the characters.

-The film is a humorous look at adultery, voyeurism, and revenge porn.
+The film is a humorous look at adultery, voyeurism, hypocrisy, and revenge porn.
 A married man cheats on his wife with a nightclub's dancer.
 A cameraman is secretly filming their amorous encounter.
 During a date with his wife at a movie theater, the man discovers that his supposedly private moments are on display at the theater.

 Plot

-Bored with married life, Mr. Beetle goes to a nightclub and fights off a grasshopper for the attention of a dragonfly dancer.
-The grasshopper is a cameraman who follows the couple to the home of the dragonfly and films their amorous encounter.
-When Mr. Beetle returns home, he finds Mrs. Beetle in the arms of a young artist, another beetle.

-After throwing the intruder out, Mr. Beetle magnanimously forgives his wife.
-Together they go to the movies, and, to their surprise, the film being shown is of Mr. Beetle’s infidelity, as the grasshopper from before is, in fact, the projectionist.
-Mr. Beetle is not happy, and attacks the grasshopper after charging his booth.
-The date ends when the couple gets thrown in a prison cell.
+Mr. and Mrs. Beetle are a married couple.
+Even though husband and wife have a seemingly normal life, Mr. Beetle frequently goes to the city to do "business".
+But Mr. Beetle's real reason for his travels is to have an affair with his mistress, a dragonfly dancer at the Gay Dragonfly nightclub.
+However, a grasshopper also lusts after the dancer and gets beaten up by Mr. Beetle.
+In revenge, the grasshopper, who happens to be a cameraman, secretly follows Mr. Beetle and his mistress to a hotel and films them having sex.

+Unbeknownst to Mr. Beetle, Mrs. Beetle is also adulterous.
+She quickly invites her own lover, a male cricket artist who gives her a painting of herself.
+Mrs. Beetle and her lover are making out when Mr. Beetle suddenly comes home.
+In a rage, he destroys the painting and throws the artist out of his house.
+Mr. Beetle forgives his wife, who is clueless to his own affair, and takes her to the movie theater.
+Unfortunately for Mr. Beetle, the same cameraman is also the film projectionist.
+When the Beetles sit down, the cameraman projects Mr. Beetle's tryst.
+Furious, Mrs. Beetle beats her husband with her umbrella, causing him to run into the projection screen and sending it crashing down on the audience.
+Mr. Beetle then runs into the projectionist's booth, still chased by Mrs. Beetle, and tackles the cameraman, damaging the film projector and starting a fire.

+Mr. and Mrs. Beetle are imprisoned for burning down the movie theater and they reconcile inside their shared prison cell.